MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/sample-sandboxed-solutions.md

     If your form is not saved yet, you are prompted to save it.
 And then, the code editor window opens with the cursor in the  `myCombo_Changed` event handler.

 6. Add a reference to the Microsoft.SharePoint.dll assembly as described earlier in this topic.
-For more information about referencing the Microsoft.SharePoint assembly, see [How to: Use SharePoint Object Model Members](how-to-use-sharepoint-object-model-members.md).
+For more information about referencing the Microsoft.SharePoint assembly, see [Use SharePoint Object Model Members](how-to-use-sharepoint-object-model-members.md).

 7. Paste the following code into the  `myCombo_Changed` event handler.